Best antivirus software of 2023

 If you have kids and you want to keep an eye on them, McAfee’s parental controls will help you do that.
 Not only does it allow you to block devices from accessing inappropriate content, but it also has location tracking, so you can always keep track of your children’s devices.

 We noticed that it slowed down our PC a little during the first scan, though that seems to be a common problem among many antivirus programs.
+On the bright side, AV-TEST reports show that McAfee is able to eliminate 100% of 4-week-old and 99.3% of zero-day malware as well as other threats.

 Overall, though, we believe it’s a solid antivirus that comes with some of the best security features.
-Unfortunately, there’s no free version but you can avail a trial version and get the Basic package for $39.99 per year.
+Unfortunately, there’s no free version but you can avail trial version and get the Basic package for $39.99 per year.

 ESET